By: Team F09-1 Since: Sep 2018 Licence: MIT

 The existing user id, user password and user role fields in the

-accounts list will not be edited in any way.
+filteredLoginDetailsaccounts list will not be edited in any way.

-Given below is the Object Diagram for the various associations between objects in the Model Component for the budget
+Given below is the Object Diagram for the various associations between objects in the Model Component for the budget command, which is the first step of th Budgeting feature

-Given below is the Object Diagram for the various associations between objects in the Model Component for the calculatebudget
+Given below is the Object Diagram for the various associations between objects in the Model Component for the calculatebudget command, which is the second step of the Budgeting feature.

 -

-is first initialised. -
+filteredClubsListandfilteredClubBudgetsListare empty whenModelManageris first initialised. -

 The details of the attributes of the ClubBudgetElements and FinalClubBudget objects stored respectively in the

-cannot be edited in any way.
+filteredClubsListandfilteredClubBudgetsListcannot be edited in any way.

 2.5.
 Storage component